proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/cross-chain-swaps.md

 ## Protocol

 Alice and Bob want to exchange `10 alice tokens for 10 bob tokens`.
-The problem is that they are not in the same blockchain: alice token is defined in Sirius Chain public chain, whereas bob token is only present in a private chain using Sirius Chain technology.
+The problem is that they are not in the same blockchain: alice token is defined in Sirius private chain, whereas bob token is only present in Sirius public chain.

 <div class="info">